SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 The third Assistant, Elisa, is not so much of a dialog partner, but gives you crucial information about the traffic, your opponents and the current race situation.
 See the separate [documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist) for more information.

+### Controller Commands

+If you have configured one or more hardware controllers (Button Boxes and/or Stream Decks), you will have the possibility to trigger almost all commands for the Virtual Race Assistants and other functionalities of Simulator Controller with your hardware.
+Sometimes it will be much more convinient (and faster) to tell Jona to plan the upcoming pitstop with a simple press of a button.
+You will find a complete overview and instructions on how to configure all those controller actions in the documentation about [Plugins & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) or you can use "Simulator Setup", which provides a graphical point and click environment to configure controller actions.

+Please note, that you can mix voice commands and commands triggered by the controller hardware freely, so choose your weapon depending on the current situation on the track.

 ## And now it's time

 ...to have some fun.
 If you like Simulator Controller and find it useful, I would be very happy about a small donation, which will help in further development of this software.
 Please see the [README](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/README.md) for the donation link.
 Thanks and see you on the track...